OpenGHz/manipulate-anything/README.md

 5. Open http://127.0.0.1:7000/static to see the visualization.
 Press enter in terminal to see the next pose generated.

 ## Evaluation
+To reproduce the tasks from the paper, please swap out the .py and .ttm tasks folder from your RLBench task env with [eval_tasks](https://github.com/Robot-MA/manipulate-anything/tree/main/eval_tasks).

 ## Citation